Nexmo/nexmo-developer/_tutorials/client-sdk/app-to-phone-code.md

 ---
 title: Create your app to phone code
-description: In this step you see write the code for your app to phone application.
+description: In this step you learn how to write the code for your app to phone application.
 ---

 # Create your app to phone code